* Companies will base bid on AgustaWestland AW101 helicopter

-WASHINGTON, Sept 18 Northrop Grumman and AgustaWestland, a unit of Italy's Finmeccanica SpA, said on Tuesday they were joining forces to compete for the new U.S. Air Force Combat Rescue helicopter and the U.S. Navy's new "Marine One" presidential helicopter.
+WASHINGTON, Sept 18 Northrop Grumman and Italy's Finmeccanica SpA's AgustaWestland on Tuesday said they were joining forces to compete for the new U.S. Air Force Combat Rescue helicopter and the U.S. Navy's new "Marine One" presidential helicopter.

 Paul Meyer, vice president and general manager of advanced programs for Northrop's aerospace systems sector, told Reuters the agreement created a "solid team" that would submit an essentially "off-the-shelf" offering for both competitions, based on AgustaWestland's existing AW101 helicopter.

-He said Northrop had already identified a possible U.S. site for assembly of the helicopters, but declined to name it.
-Agusta also has 600 workers at a facility in Philadelphia.
+He said Northrop had already identified a possible site for assembly of the helicopters in the United States, but declined to name it.

-Meyer said AgustaWestland would initially ship the helicopters to the U.S. facility, where Northrop would integrate U.S. avionics and other equipment.
-The helicopter would have at least 50 percent U.S. content, he added, but gave no further details since the competitions are just beginning.
+He said AgustaWestland would initially ship the helicopters to the U.S. facility, where Northrop would integrate U.S. avionics and other equipment.
+He said the helicopter would have at least 50 percent U.S. content, but gave no further details since the competitions are just beginning.

-Bruno Spagnolini, chief executive of AgustaWestland, told Reuters the two companies could consider expanding the agreement to include some U.S.-based production at a future point.
-He said the company was mindful of the need to boost the number of local jobs given difficult economic conditions.
+Bruno Spagnolini, chief executive of AgustaWestland, told Reuters the two companies could consider expanding the agreement to include some production at a future point.

 The Air Force released a draft request for proposals for a new combat rescue helicopter last Friday with an eye to formally kicking off the competition later this fall.

 Meyer said he expected the Air Force competition to proceed, despite mounting budget pressures, given the advanced age of the service's current fleet of 148 rescue helicopters.